-The first thing I look for is anything out of the ordinary such as signs of a roof leak.
+What home inspectors look for include anything out of the ordinary such as signs of a roof leak.
 But I always closely inspect the insulation.
 Especially with older homes, the insulation is commonly in a poor condition.

 Attics really should have 12+ inches of insulation, but many times older houses just a have a few inches.
 As stated by EnergyStar.gov, if the insulation is level with or below your floor joists — you simply don’t have enough.
 And there may be numerous areas where there is no insulation at all because I can see the ceiling drywall.

 Besides poor or missing attic insulation, I sometimes find mice infestations in attics.
 The most obvious sign are these small circular tunnels in the fiberglass insulation.
 Mice tunnels, urine, and feces can ruin insulation.
 And if the mouse infestation is really bad, I can even smell urine in the attic, and it is pretty disgusting.